 Breathfulness is an idea that arose out of my daily practice to describe a state in which I felt that everything was just riding on my breath.
 I believe it's a state of mindfulness than can arise when we've learnt to focus on our breath in a certain way.
-In fact, I've concluded that breathfulness can for many of us be an essential support for mindfulness and for meditation.
+In fact, I've concluded that breathfulness is an essential support for mindfulness and for meditation.
 However, to be able to tap into this possibility, it's first necessary to find a way to relate to our breath in a relaxed and positive way.
-That's why, for some of us with certain issues, there need to be an approach which a few years ago I began putting together under the heading of 'breath for health'.
+That's why, for some of us with certain issues, there need to be an approach which a few years ago I began putting together under the heading of 'Breath for Health', which I've now made the title of a book.

 Many of us who suffer long-term conditions related to our breathing are understandably hesitant about actually working with our breath.
 However, many conditions can be alleviated, or made more bearable, through appropriate work with the breath.
-This is why in 2019 I started 'Breath4Health' classes, to apply my knowledge and over 30 years' experience of practice and teaching around the breath to anyone I can help.
-Because many of you who can benefit are still considered 'vulnerable', these classes, for the time being, have moved online.
+This is why in 2018 I started 'Breath4Health' classes, to apply my knowledge and over 30 years' experience of practice and teaching around the breath to anyone I can help.

 "First of all thank you so much for your excellent breathing classes.
 I have now incorporated the exercises into my daily yoga routine.
 I can't believe that having practiced yoga most of my adult life I have paid so little attention to breathing.
 I was diagnosed as a mild asthmatic decades ago and my wheeze has now gone! " (Vicky T).